POLICIES

 Statement of Commitment

-Swim Scoil is fully committed to safeguarding the wellbeing of all children.
-We aim to create a safe, positive, and encouraging environment where children can learn to swim and grow in confidence.
+Swim Scoil is fully committed to safeguarding the wellbeing of all children in its care.
+We aim to create a safe, positive, and encouraging environment where children can learn to swim and develop essential aquatic skills.
 This policy follows the principles of Children First: National Guidance for the Protection and Welfare of Children and the Children First Act 2015.

 Designated Liaison Person (DLP)